Wearing double hearing protection

 Wearing double hearing protection at work.

-A common recommendation I have seen from Occupational Health Physicians has been ‘recommend wear double hearing protection’.
-What they are saying is that they recommend the person concerned wears two sets of hearing protection, usually a plug and a muff over the top, but to be honest, it is mostly irrelevant and almost always has no link to the findings of the noise assessment.
+What an OHP is saying with this is that they recommend the person concerned wears two sets of hearing protection, usually a plug and a muff over the top, but to be honest, it is mostly irrelevant and almost always has no link to the findings of the noise assessment.

-Is the noise too much for hearing protection?
+Is the noise too much for the hearing protection available?

 The only reason to wear double hearing protection would be because the person is still at a risk of excess noise despite wearing hearing protection, but how realistic is this?